Mentorship Program

 • Library workers curious about a different field of librarianship

-Now that we have sold you on the benefits of professional mentorship, please fill in the Expression of Interest form [Please note that the 2025 session deadline has now passed].
+If you are now excited about the benefits of professional mentorship, please fill in the Expression of Interest form [Please note that the 2025 session deadline has now passed.
+Look for the announcement for the next intake in November].

 Thank you for your interest in the BCLA Mentorship Program.